larseggert/moderation/draft-ecahc-moderation.md

 > or whether chair and list admins should only inform the moderator
 > team of potentially disruptive behavior and let them deal with it.

+## Transparency

+The moderator team SHALL operate according to a consistent and uniform set of criteria, processes, and actions.
+The moderator team SHALL independently define and execute their role.
+They SHALL maintain a public set of moderation criteria, processes, actions, and other material that allows the community to understand and comment on the role of the team.
+The moderator team SHOULD consider adopting moderation criteria, processes, and actions that other technical communities have found suitable.
+The moderator team's criteria and processes SHALL be developed with community input, but they are not expected to be documented in the RFC series.

+The moderator team SHOULD create and maintain a public mailing list for the community to discuss both the general moderation criteria and individual moderation decisions.
+To not distract from the topic-oriented discussion on other IETF lists, such meta-discussions SHOULD be actively redirected to the moderation discussion list.

 ## Membership

-The IETF Chair appoints members of the moderator team.
-Apart from appointing moderators, the IETF Chair SHALL refrain from the day-to-day operation and management of the moderator team.
+The IETF Chair appoints and replaces members of the moderator team.
+Apart from appointing and replacing moderators, the IETF Chair SHALL refrain from the day-to-day operation and management of the moderator team.
 The moderator team MAY decide to consult with the IETF Chair when needed.

-Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IETF Chair SHOULD NOT appoint a moderator who is serving on the IESG or IAB.
+Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IETF Chair MUST NOT appoint a moderator who is serving on the IESG or IAB.
 Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHALL